ecamellini/FS0522-U1-D13-calculator/README.md

 * Wireframes
 * Interactive prototypes

-UI - The high fidelity interface design, how it should look:
+UI (user interface) - Designing the final interface, how it should really look:

 * Mockups

-Tools used by designer in these phases:
+Tools used by designers in these phases:

 * Figma (Mockup) https://www.figma.com/
 * Adobe XD & Sketch app